NatalioF22/NatalioF22/README.md

 Welcome to my GitHub profile!
 I'm Natalio, and I'm passionate about coding, technology, and continuous learning.
 Feel free to explore my repositories and dive into the projects I've been working on.

 ## About Me
-- 👨‍💻 Full-Stack Developer with a knack for creating seamless user experiences.
+- 👨‍💻 Software Engineer passionate about solving problems.
 - 🌱 Continuously learning and experimenting with new technologies.

 ## Connect with Me